Lebak, Sultan Kudarat

 Lebak, officially the Municipality of Lebak (Banwa sang Lebak; Inged nu Lebak, Jawi: ايڠد نو لبک; Bayan ng Lebak), is a municipality in the province of Sultan Kudarat, Philippines.
-It lies on the northwestern coast of the province and has a population of 88,868 according to the 2020 census.
+It lies on the northwestern coast of the province and has a population of 93,312 according to the 2024 census.

-It is a coastal municipality that lies in the northwestern part of the province.

 Etymology

 Lebak is a Maguindanaon word meaning hollow.
-This is because of the eastern part of Lebak is a mountain and on the western part is the Celebes Sea thus the hollow portion is between a mountain and the sea.
+This is attributed to the geography of Lebak, where the eastern portion is mountainous while the western side borders the Celebes Sea, creating a low-lying or hollow area between the mountains and the sea.

 History

-Early settlers are the Manobo at Salangsang.
-Anthropomorphic urn burials of limestone and some pottery were found in Seminoho Cave dates back to AD 585.
-Manobos way of life was intact until the Teduray settlers arrived in the 1950s.
+Early settlers of the munipalicity were the Manobo at Salangsang.
+Anthropomorphic urn burials of limestone and some pottery were found in Seminoho Cave and they date back to AD 585.
+The Manobos' way of life was intact until the Teduray settlers arrived in the 1950s.

 Sultanate era

-Lebak was once part of Sultanate of Maguindanao.The arrival of Maguindanao which establish the Islamic faith and settled in near the rivers and shores in the 15th century.
+Lebak was once part of Sultanate of Maguindanao.
+The arrival of Maguindanao which established the Islamic faith and settled in near the rivers and shores in the 15th century.

 Spanish era

 This territory was part of the Spanish Empire in Asia and Oceania (1520–1898).
 By 1696, Captain Rodríguez de Figueroa obtained from the Spanish government the exclusive right to colonize Mindanao.
-On February 1 of this year, he reached the mouth of the Rio Grande of Mindanao, in what is now known as the city of Cotabato.
+On February 1 of that same year, he reached the mouth of the Rio Grande of Mindanao, in what is now known as the city of Cotabato.
 After obtaining this exclusive right, Captain Rodríguez de Figueroa began an expedition to expand Spanish influence in the region.
 However, his efforts met strong resistance from local communities, including the Sultanate of Maguindanao and various indigenous groups.
 Despite this, Spanish influence continued to grow, particularly through the establishment of military posts and Catholic missions.
 Spanish rule in the interior of Mindanao remained unstable, with local resistance continuing throughout the colonial period.

 The first written history of this town was in 1871, The colonial government of Spain, Lebac was made into a military district of Cotabato.
 The military campaign of Emilio Terrero y Perinat against Sultan reaches Lebak in 1887.